REDUCETARIAN - Eat Less Meat

 Fellowship Network

 Each cohort is a tight-knit group of diverse students.
-In addition to supporting and learning from one another during their Fellowship year, they are encouraged to stay connected through the Fellowship’s Alumni Network.
+In addition to supporting and learning from one another during their Fellowship year, Fellows are encouraged to stay connected through the Fellowship’s Alumni Network.
 Benefits for alumni include:

 • Ongoing access to and support from Fellowship staff